rel1c/khet/README.md

 1. Piece placement from A1 to J8, where uppercase letters denote silver pieces and lowercase denote red pieces.
 A series of blank spaces is given by a digit, where 0 represents 10 spaces.
 A forward slash `/` signifies the end of a row.
-Pieces are represented as such, anubis='A', pharaoh='R', pyramid='P', scarab='S' and sphinx='X'.
+Pieces are represented as such, Anubis='A', pharaoh='R', pyramid='P', scarab='S' and sphinx='X'.
 2. Piece rotation, in order of placed pieces.
 Directions are represented by only lowercase letters, one for each cardinal direction, 'n', 'e', 's' and 'w'.
-2. The color whose turn is next.
+2. The color of the active player.
-3. The number of moves since the beginning of the game.
+3. The current turn, incremented after the Red player makes a move.

 For example, here is the PKN for the starting configuration of the Classic game arrangement.